cmmid/coronavirus_immunity/README.md

  code for paper - fitting seasonal coronavirus and simulating covid

-All the fitting, analysis and figure generation can be run from master_script.R
+All the fitting, analysis and figure generation can be run from "master_script.R"

 Package versions are: